BAK2K3/CIRPG/TESTING.md

 **Outcome: Pass**

-**User Story:** 6b – As a Site User, I want to be able to sort and filter the Codex, so that I can find specified entries in the codex, and find out what content is available as a paid user.
+### User Story 6b: As a Site User, I want to be able to sort and filter the Codex, so that I can find specified entries in the codex, and find out what content is available as a paid user.

 **Acceptance Criteria:** Site Users must be able to filter and sort the Codex entries.